juampiq6/MCRS/README.md

-# MCRP
+# MCRS

-A multi-chain reception protocol, enabling users to generate a QR or URI specifying the coins and networks they want to receive.
+A multi-chain reception standard, enabling users to generate a QR or URI specifying the coins and networks they want to receive.

-This protocol is created to omit the handshake of users when according coins and networks to receive/send.
+This standard is created to omit the handshake of users when according coins and networks to receive/send.
 This way a much faster and less error prone funds reception is achieved.
 Generating a (printed) QR code for the resulting URI is one the fastest and safer way to receive funds.